elblogbruno/schneider-electric-data-science-hackaton/README.md

 `{'f1_score': 0.7252596753363753, 'precision': 0.7229358290279416, 'recall': 0.7277690113858096, 'accuracy': 0.7025566884796834}`

-This are the results of our Cross Validation of the Model:
+This are the results of our Cross Validation of the Model (F1 Macro Score):

 `Cross-validation scores: [0.74248753 0.74695766 0.74315829 0.74644212 0.80487625]
 Average cross-validation score: 0.7567843695113846`